A Scientific and Artistic Opportunity for K-12 Students

 The Maine Best of Show entry will compete with contest winners from other states in a national competition.
 The first place national winning design is used to create the Federal Junior Duck Stamp.
 Proceeds from the sale of Junior Duck Stamps (which cost $5 each) support conservation education by providing awards and scholarships for students, teachers, and schools.

-The submission deadlines for the 2020-21 challenge is March 1, 2021.
+The submission deadline is March 1, 2023.

 You can download the teacher guides here and view the contest rules and entry forms here.
 For questions and/or curricular support, please contact Maine Audubon’s Lead Educator, Linda Woodard at lwoodard@maineaudubon.org.
+Judging will take place on March 16, 2023, and winners will be announced in late March.

 Please Send Submissions To:

-Attn: Junior Duck Stamp
+Recent news about the Junior Duck Stamp